nachochip/ffmpeg/README.md

 This takes the binaries that were compiled in ffmpeg-build and places them inside a base debian container.
-Size is much smaller.
+Size is much smaller (~130MB in this container vs ~360MB in the original debian container).